naymspace/generator-naymspace-wp-plugin/README.md

 # generator-naymspace-wp-plugin

-> A [Yeoman](http://yeoman.io) generator that aims to make plugin creation a breeze.
+> A [Yeoman](http://yeoman.io) generator that aims to make plugin development of any kind a breeze.
 >
 > This is an **alpha release**.
-Nevertheless you are able to create a basic plugin with this boilerplate.
+Nevertheless it will create an extremely opinionated plugin-structure for you.
 We believe that this is an excellent approach to wp-plugin-development and hope for contributions!
 >
-> As we will be creating more plugins for our customers in the future, we will extend and add new modules every now and then.
+> As we will be creating more plugins for our customers in the future, we will add and extend new modules every now and then.
 We will try to actively promote the development of this plugin.

 ## Getting Started

     yo naymspace-wp-plugin

 ## Why should i use this?
-This opinionated plugin-boilerplate was written for developers (ourselves).
+This opinionated plugin-boilerplate has been written for ourselves, for developers.
 Therefore it's built to be easily understandable, maintainable and extendable.
+It will not just setup plugin meta-data, but structure your whole plugin and provide usefull modules which will guide you and make you encourage best practives.

-After the generator has done it's work, the plugin will be recognized by wordpress' plugin manager and you can start developing.
+After the generator has done it's work, the plugin will be recognized by wordpress' plugin manager and you can immediately start developing.

 ## Yeoman did all his fancy magic, what now?